GerritPlehn/FLAT/timekeeper/README.md

-# Timekeeper - Free Latency Analysis Tool
+# Timekeeper - Free Latency Analysis Toolkit

 Controller to measure the response time of `../blink` after closing a circuit.